gotenberg/gotenberg/README.md

         - ".odp"
 ```

-We provide binaries for a wide range of OS and architecture in the [releases page](../../releases).
+We provide binaries for a wide range of OS and architecture in the [releases page](../../releases),

-Feel free to create your own image for your current implementation of the Gotenberg API! :metal:
+so feel free to create your own Docker image for your implementation of the Gotenberg API :metal:

 ## Clients